estherfernandesb/test-functionalities/README.md

 # Test Test Boom!!!

-## This small project was developed in _30 minutes_ by me during my internship at Jitterbit.
+## I developed This small project in _30 minutes_ during my internship at `Jitterbit`.
 The goal was to test my skills as a Front-end programmer.
+You can test it here:[test functionalities](https://test-functionalities-nine.vercel.app/).

 ## **1. HTML:**
 The website design is very simple, the idea was to make it look like a `visual bug`.
-So, I created a background with the word "Test" in Portuguese repeated thousands of times.
+So, I created a background with the word "Test" in Portuguese, which I repeated thousands of times.
 I used HTML to define my header and my button.

 ## **1.1.
 CSS:**
 I used CSS to style my page and make it even more interactive and intuitive, despite the initial intention of making it look like a `visual bug`.

 ## **1.2.
 JavaScript:**
-JavaScript was crucial for creating the loop that allows me to repeat or give up on the explosion.
+JavaScript was crucial for creating the loop that allowed me to repeat or give up on the explosion.
 I didn't use a conditional statement; in this case, using a switch and a while loop seemed simpler and more effective.
 I created two functions: one that lets the user know they are being tested and another that displays the explosion.